BenWibking/acme-emulator/README.md

 python Analysis/fit_data.py
 ```

-For approximately 400 training points, this will take 30 seconds to 5 minutes per correlation function bin, depending on your CPU speed and whether your modify the optimization parameters.
+For approximately 400 training points, this will take 30 seconds to 5 minutes per correlation function bin, depending on your CPU speed and whether you modify the optimization parameters.